DavAug/chi/docs/source/mechanistic_models.rst

 .. currentmodule:: erlotinib

-Mechanistic models in erlotinib_ convert SBML files into model classes which can be used to simulate the pharmacokinetics or pharmacodynamics of erlotinib.
+Mechanistic models in erlotinib_ model the pharmacokinetics and pharmacodynamics of patients based on models specified by SBML files (System Biology Markup Language (SBML_)).

-Any :class:`PharmacokineticModel` may be combined with any :class:`PharmacodynamicModel` using the :class:`PKPDModel` interface.
+Some SBML files relevant to the modelling of erlotinib are provided in the :class:`ModelLibrary`.

 Base classes
 ------------